SaiNageswarS/apiboot.ideas/content/tech/streaming-map-reduce-go.md

 However, in real-time applications, we often need data to be processed as it becomes available.
 Imagine an LLM agent that summarizes paragraphs from search one by one.
 Instead of waiting for all sections to finish, it can start streaming summaries to the frontend immediately, giving users faster, progressive feedback.

-This inspired me to build a streaming map-filter-reduce in Go, that stream results live, cancel unnecessary work, and run safely across goroutines.
+This inspired me to build [go-collection-boot/linq](https://github.com/SaiNageswarS/go-collection-boot), a Go library that brings streaming map-filter-reduce pipelines to life — allowing results to stream live, cancel unnecessary work, and run safely across goroutines.

 ## From Batches to Streams